4ISC-The-Servitors/printy-bjsantiago/README.md

 - **Quote Management Features**
   - Customer can request quotes through chat interface
-  - Admin can create, edit, and manage quotes with AI assistance
+  - Admin can create, edit, and manage quotes with AI assistance or manually
   - Quote specification editor with dynamic form handling
   - Quote acceptance flow for customers
   - Real-time quote status tracking and updates